 We've picked the best for you.

 Private safari reserves really vary in quality and we're careful to only recommend those that have a proven track record for quality, both in terms of experiences and conservation.
 Some in northern Kenya have led the continent in revitalising the black rhino population.
 Various options are found in South Africa, small enclaves that feature opulent accommodation and the complete big five cast.
-The very best of these are found in the Greater Kruger area or North West South Africa, where they're a major part of a much broader ecosystem.
+The very best of these are found in Kruger National Park or North West South Africa, where they're a major part of a much broader ecosystem.

 Why are these types of reserves so spectacular?